top of page

 Hip dysplasia, another common health concern in Pit Bulls, is a genetic condition that affects the hip joint due to abnormal development.
 This can lead to arthritis and pain.
 The symptoms of hip dysplasia can vary and may include lameness in the hind legs, difficulty rising or jumping, and a noticeable change in activity level.

 Treatment for hip dysplasia typically involves managing the pain and inflammation associated with the condition, as well as keeping your dog at a healthy weight to reduce stress on the joints.
+There are many over the counter joint relief chews that maintain inflammation.
 In severe cases, surgery may be necessary to correct the hip joint and improve mobility.

 Hip dysplasia can be a progressive and degenerative condition, and some dogs may require ongoing care to manage their symptoms.